 We have physiological and emotional ties to the things we hear, bonds that are perhaps stronger than those of any other sense.
 Combinations of sounds can put us physically on edge, at ease, or make us want to dance; certain songs immediately call up moments in life for which they served as a soundtrack.
 Many years from now, when I stumble upon my Morocco videos and listen, I’ll be immersed not only in the action of the Marrakesh Medina, but also in the memory of one of the happiest periods of my life.

 Ok, so I’m a big fan of audio—and writing for an AV audience, I’m surely preaching to the choir.
 But, since we’re at our best when we combine our passions with practice and study, we’ve dedicated our November issue of AV Technology to audio, to help bring you up to speed on the latest in pro audio for meetings, conferencing, concerts, and more.
-In the Tech Manager’s Guide to Audio fo All-Hands Meetings, we provide expert insight and case studies that illustrate the challenges of pulling off these crucial gatherings without a hitch; in our Drill Down and AV in Action pieces, we examine how networked audio protocols are making life easier for a range of applications; and in our features, we take a look at how spatial audio is taking places like museums and performance venues to a new level.
+In the Tech Manager’s Guide to Audio for All-Hands Meetings, we provide expert insight and case studies that illustrate the challenges of pulling off these crucial gatherings without a hitch; in our Drill Down and AV in Action pieces, we examine how networked audio protocols are making life easier for a range of applications; and in our features, we take a look at how spatial audio is taking places like museums and performance venues to a new level.

 Because, although “audio” is just half of our industry’s name, it’s really so much more.
 It’s the difference between a productive meeting and a frustrating failure, between a successful videoconference and a useless silent film—and between a moment’s simple recollection and its visceral reliving.

-Read my review of the Sennheiser AMBEO Smart Headset on TWICE.com.
+To hear the video, check out my review of the Sennheiser AMBEO Smart Headset on TWICE.com.